LoganTML/LoganTML/README.md

   - Performed classification on the [IMDb review dataset](http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz) using both Naive Bayes and Bidirectional Encoder Representations from Transformers (BERT) models.
 Used ADAM as an optimizer for BERT.
 Tested the performance of different train/test split sizes on the Naive Bayes model.
   - Attempted to reproduce the results of the paper [Deep Fair Clustering for Visual Learning](https://openaccess.thecvf.com/content_CVPR_2020/papers/Li_Deep_Fair_Clustering_for_Visual_Learning_CVPR_2020_paper.pdf) on the datasets MNIST, RMNIST, and USPS.
 - COMP 424 (Artificial Intelligence- IP):
-  - Designed and implemented a hill-climbing algorithm that solves the N Queens problem up to N=120
+  - Designed and implemented an algorithm using Hill Climbing that will find a solution for the N Queens problem up to N=120.
 - COMP 421 (Database Systems):
   - Designed, implemented, and refined a relational database schema in DB2 to store information for a soccer tournament based on a set of user requirements.
 Using JDBC, built a Java interface for performing CRUD operations.
   - Other areas of study: Entity-Relationship modelling, Relational Algebra, SQL (PostgreSQL, MySQL), Buffer Management, Indexing, Query Evaluation, Big Data (Distributed Data Processing with Hadoop, Map-Reduce), Transactions and Concurrency, Graph Databases